Email clients on linux

 1. Keyboard shortcuts bad.

 1. There just aren’t enough keyboard shortcuts.
 A whole bunch of normal things that I would want to do with emails (reply? flag?) are not accessible any way except hunting for the tiny icon with a mouse.
-This hunt-and-peck interaction gives me the feeling of being a befuddled senior of the sort who would usually dictate his “electronic mails” to his wife but now has to work it out for himself while she is away at here weekly orchid-fanciers committee meeting.
+This hunt-and-peck interaction gives me the feeling of being a befuddled senior of the sort who would usually dictate his “electronic mails” to his wife but now has to work it out for himself while she is away at her weekly orchid-fanciers committee meeting.

 2. What perfunctory keyboard shortcuts there are, are not discoverable, in that they do not show up in tooltips in the modern fashion.
 They are in the manual, though.

 2. If I download a calendar invite in the standard .ics format then open it in Bluemail, it does not appear in my calendar.
 How am I supposed to import things to my calendar?
 This may be a bug; it seems to claim to support .ics files in the manual.
-Or maybe I am supposed to read each appointment out to that long-suffering spouse who will type it in to my diary for me?
+Or maybe I am supposed to read each appointment out to that long-suffering spouse who will type it into my diary for me?

 3. Linux desktop support has rough edges. e.g. The window size is somehow a bit off for the tiling window manager I am using.
 Occasionally bits poke off the screen if I allocate it 50% or less of the desktop width.
-Mind you, linux support for linux has rough edges too, so …
+Mind you, Linux support for Linux has rough edges too, so …

-4. Wait they have massive privacy breaches?
+4. Wait, they have massive privacy breaches?
 In 2018 at least they were in effect spying by sending your login data to suspect servers.
 Is this true now?

 7 Sylpheed/Claws

-tl;dr: artisanal email with hand-polished genuine wood and leather upholstery and genuine hand-crafted-plain-text-email.
+tl;dr: artisanal email with hand-polished genuine wood and leather upholstery and genuine hand-crafted plain-text email.

 8 Kube